-A recent study led by researchers at Nationwide Children’s Hospital has found no biomarkers of sensitivity in Ewing sarcoma cell lines for the proposed therapeutic agent SP-2509, for the simple and surprising reason that every cell line tested had sensitivity to SP-2509.
+A study led by researchers at Nationwide Children’s Hospital has found no biomarkers of sensitivity in Ewing sarcoma cell lines for the proposed therapeutic agent SP-2509, for the simple and surprising reason that every cell line tested had sensitivity to SP-2509.

 This is promising for the newly opened Phase 1 clinical trial of the clinical formulation of the agent – called SP-2577, or Seclidemstat – and appears to be a step toward finding a more targeted therapy for the aggressive bone tumors.